Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 The foremost systematic characteristics studied for molecular wires is the length dependence of the conductance.
 The case of alkanes has been investigated extensively and for us will serve as a paradigm \cite{Akkerman2008}.
 In addition to these carbon-based wires, also wires based on other elements, such as Si (silanes) and Ge (germanes), have been studied with qualitatively very similar conclusions \cite{Su2017}; an overview may be found in \textcite{Su2016}, Table 1, and \textcite{Gunasekaran2018}.

-In the review by \textcite{Akkerman2008} the data obtained from many measurement techniques was compared as a function of the number $N$ of carbon atoms in the chain, ranging from $N= 2$ to $N=28$.
-Such data will be discussed more quantitatively in the next chapter, limiting ourselves to single-molecule measurements.
-Here, we would like to stress that the experimental situation is consistent: in the wider collection of data considered by \textcite{Akkerman2008}, which includes work on self-assembled monolayers by a range of techniques, one observes that experimental transport data obtained by all these techniques is mutually compatible with each other, to within about an order of magnitude.
-As one would expect, it is confirmed that the conductance properties of the molecules are influenced by adding anchoring groups to the chains at one side or both sides.
-Since we will be interested in single-molecule conductance for molecules anchored at both sides we only mention this aspect as an aside.
+In the review by \textcite{Akkerman2008} the data obtained from many measurement techniques was compared as a function of the number, $N$, of carbon atoms in the chain, ranging from $N= 2$ to $N=28$.
+Such data will be discussed more quantitatively in the next chapter.
 Of relevance to us, here, is the observation that the conductance decreases typically exponentially with the number $N$, {\it i.e.}, as a function of the length of the chain, $G(N)\sim G_\text{c} \exp(-\beta N)$, (for more details, see Section~\ref{ss.ADT}).
 Here, the inverse of $G_\text{c}$ defines the contact resistance associated with left and right anchors while the exponent $\beta$ describes the attenuation coefficient of the transmission per wire unit.
 For alkanes the reported literature values range from $\beta = 0.8$ to 1.1 with only few exceptions \cite{Tewari2018}.\footnote{There are two established ways of expressing the exponential dependence: 1.
 By the number of monomers added, which is the most unambiguous, here indicated by the symbol $\beta$.
 2. By the length in nm (or \AA) per monomer, for which we reserve the symbol $\beta_\ell$.
 The latter is useful when we are interested in the resistance dependence on length, but requires a conversion step.
 For alkane chains the C-C bond length is typically used in the conversion.
 However, the carbon wire backbone is not straight.
 In stead, one could use the C-C bond length projected along the wire axis, but this would be a property that depends on the state of stretching of the wire.
 When, adhering to widely adopted practice, we express $\beta_\ell$ as a function of length using a straight C-C bond length of 1.26 \AA, the decay constants are 0.63 -- 0.87 \AA$^{-1}$.
 We thank Latha Venkataraman for discussions on this topic.} For silanes and germanes smaller values have been found, $\beta = 0.75$ as compared to $\beta = 0.94$ for alkanes obtained under similar experimental conditions \cite{Su2015}.
-Also for these materials there is a certain spread in the literature values, {\it e.g.} $\beta\approx 0.6$ and $\beta \approx 0.64$ have been reported for thiol-linked silanes with Au and Ag electrodes \cite{Su2017,Li2017}.